earthdaily/earthdaily-python-client/CONTRIBUTING.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-Thank you for contributing to EarthDataStore Python Client!
+Thank you for contributing to EarthDaily Python Client!